 "People were embracing it," Stotts said.
 "It definitely caught us by surprise."

-With warmer weather afoot, get ready to wait for tables.
-The popular patio offers umbrellas, pretty foliage lining the perimeter come summer and Lake Superior breezes or gales, depending on the day.
+The popular patio offers umbrellas, pretty foliage lining the perimeter in summer and Lake Superior breezes or gales, depending on the day.
 Sir Ben's has a smorgasbord of local and regional beer on tap and offers a long list of soups and sandwiches.
 Try the pulled pork Tropical Pig or the Sir Pesto with an Earth Rider Brewery Superior Pale Ale.

 805 E. Superior St., Duluth, 1-218-728-1192, sirbens.com

 Nestled into the hills of the Chester Creek neighborhood, At Sara's Table Chester Creek Café is beloved among residents and by those just passing through.
-Patio dining at the "farm to fork" restaurant is open for the season with expanded outdoor seating at the front of the restaurant.
+Patio dining at the "farm to fork" restaurant has expanded to the front of the restaurant.
 The other attached deck sits on the side of the building, giving diners a perfect swath of a Lake Superior view amid the trees — it's especially nice when the sun sets and casts a glow of pastels over the lake.
-Brunch is always a hit, but try some dinner entrees with a well-priced bottle of wine.
+Brunch is always a hit but try some dinner entrees with a well-priced bottle of wine.
 The chicken Thai curry and seared salmon are popular go-tos.

 1902 E. 8th St., Duluth, 1-218-724-6811, astccc.net

 The Boat Club is a newer tenant in this Fitger's space, which also was once home to the Mediterranean-style Midi and Bennett's on the Lake.
-The dining room overlooks Lake Superior, but its outdoor seating, which opens Memorial Day weekend, gets you closer and includes umbrella-covered tables.
+The dining room overlooks Lake Superior, but its outdoor seating gets you closer and includes umbrella-covered tables.
 If you want to feel like you're on that cruise you had to cancel this year, ask for a table on the wide platform that juts out into the air, with a staircase leading to the Lakewalk.
 It's high enough to give you that Leonardo DiCaprio/King of the World feel and is the right place for the Boat Club's Blueberry Mule and a plate of crabcakes.

 600 E. Superior St., Duluth, 1-218-727-4880, boatclubrestaurant.com

-For the most part, the New Scenic Café has been closed during the pandemic, but a food truck called Scenic 61 has been filling the void during the warmer months (along with a nifty meal-kit operation that owner Scott Graden started last spring).
-The food truck is really an Airstream trailer parked at the New Scenic lot.
-That means the restaurant's flower- and garden-filled grounds are an inviting place to picnic.
-You have your pick of deck dining, and there are enough tables to spread out and get unobstructed views of the lake.
+For the most part, the New Scenic Café has been closed during the pandemic, but a food truck called Scenic 61 has been filling the void during the warmer months (along with a nifty meal-kit operation that owner Scott Graden started in spring 2020).
+The food truck is really an Airstream trailer that's moved from the New Scenic parking lot to Canal Park this past summer, next to the Garden Canal Park, formerly Grandma's Sports Garden.
 Some of the restaurant's menu items are served out of the trailer, like the classic lobster roll, the salmon burger with its unique black brioche bun and the bánh mi.
-You can also pick up a loaf of cardamom bread to go.
+But the lakeside restaurant's flower- and garden-filled North Shore grounds are still open for dining with food from the restaurant, which has reopened.

 5461 North Shore Drive, Duluth, 1-218-525-6374, scenic-61.com.
 Check the website for the schedule.